hippiescreeningstudio/website/_posts/last_year_darkness.en.md

 ---
-title: "Special CSD Screening: The Last Year of Darkness"
+title: "Special CSD Screening: The Last Year of Darkness 午夜出走"
 excerpt: "A vibrant documentary exploring five years inside Chengdu's underground club scene.
 Through the lens of DJs, drag queens, skaters, and artists at the legendary Funky Town, this film captures a generation's pursuit of identity, freedom, and connection-against the backdrop of a rapidly transforming city."
 coverImages:
-  - "/assets/blog/last_night/tlyod_1.jpg"
+  - "/assets/blog/last_year/tlyod_1.jpg"
-  - "/assets/blog/last_night/tlyod_2.jpg"
+  - "/assets/blog/last_year/tlyod_2.jpg"
-  - "/assets/blog/last_night/tlyod_3.jpg"
+  - "/assets/blog/last_year/tlyod_3.jpg"
-  - "/assets/blog/last_night/tlyod_4.jpg"
+  - "/assets/blog/last_year/tlyod_4.jpg"
 date: "2025-06-10T"
 ogImage:
-  url: "/assets/blog/last_night/tlyod_1.jpg"
+  url: "/assets/blog/last_year/tlyod_1.jpg"
 ---
 In celebration of Pride Month, join us for a special <span class="pride-month-rainbow">CSD</span> screening and Q&A with the director Ben Mullinkosson.